Domain Email & Office Website WP Site Hosting Marketing & Security

 2. Write an introduction

-When starting a business email, make a connection with your recipient.
-Avoid using generic openings like “To whom it may concern.”
-Use the recipient’s name.
-Depending on the level of formality you intend, “Dear,” “Hi,” or “Hey” can be appropriate.
+Your opening sets the tone.
+Avoid generic greetings like “To whom it may concern,” and instead personalize your email with the recipient’s name.
+Depending on the level of formality, “Dear,” “Hi,” or “Hello” can all work.

 Business email introduction example